Recurrent tonsillitis in adults: when is surgery worth considering?

 Is the benefit worth it?

 For appropriately selected patients, tonsillectomy is highly effective.
-The majority of adults who undergo tonsillectomy for recurrent tonsillitis report a substantial and lasting improvement in their health and quality of life.
+The majority of adults who undergo tonsillectomy for recurrent tonsillitis report a substantial and lasting improvement in their health and quality of life, including better sleep and reduced susceptibility to related conditions such as obstructive sleep apnoea.
 Episodes of tonsillitis after surgery, while not impossible, are considerably less frequent and less severe.

-The decision to proceed should be made in full awareness of the recovery involved, the risk — however small — of complications, and the realistic expected benefit.
+The decision to proceed should be made in full awareness of the recovery involved, the small but real risk of complications, and the realistic expected benefit.
 These are exactly the conversations we have at consultation.

 Private vs NHS tonsillectomy